Action Plan: What It Is + How to Make One in 6 Steps

 Action plan vs. plan B

-• Your action plan outlines actions in much detail so you and your team know exactly what steps to take to reach your goal.
+• Your action plan outlines the steps in great detail so you and your team know exactly what to do to reach your goal.

 • A plan B is a secondary action plan, an alternative strategy, that your team can apply if your original plan fails.
-Whether that’s because of an internal issue or an external factor—having a plan B is a great way to be prepared for the worst case scenario.
+Whether that's due to an internal issue or an external factor, having a plan B is a great way to prepare for the worst-case scenario.

 [Przeczytaj] 8 kroków do stworzenia planu awaryjnego w celu zapobieżenia ryzykom biznesowym